-BEDR Wildlife Removal, is a registered Virginia wildlife removal company serving Fairfax, Arlington, Alexandria, and Fredericksburg.
+BEDR Wildlife Removal is a registered Virginia wildlife removal company serving Northern Virginia communities such as Fairfax, Arlington, Alexandria, McLean, Vienna, Herndon, Woodbridge, Fredericksburg, and other areas near you.
 We are a top-rated, award-winning HomeAdvisor Professional wildlife control service provider.
-We have earned over 180 four and five-star reviews from customers who recommend our services for squirrel removal, raccoon removal, bat removal, bird nest removal, and groundhog removal.
+We have earned over 180 four and five-star reviews from customers who recommend our services for removing squirrels, raccoons, bats, bird nests, foxes, snakes, beavers, groundhogs, and other wildlife critters.

-Headquartered in King George, Virginia, we serve communities throughout the entire Northern Virginia area including Fairfax County, Arlington County, Alexandria, and Stafford County.
+Headquartered in King George, Virginia, we serve communities throughout Northern Virginia, including Fairfax County, Arlington County, Alexandria, and Stafford County.
 We provide residential and commercial wildlife removal services.
-We are professionally trained and licensed in the states of Virginia (License #56104) and Maryland (License #049372) as Virginia Nuisance Wildlife and Commercial Wildlife Damage Control Operators, respectively.
+We are professionally trained and licensed in Virginia (License #56104) and Maryland (License #049372) as Virginia Nuisance Wildlife and Commercial Wildlife Damage Control Operators, respectively.

 ...very prompt and explained everything...